Hematopoiesis in Animals

 Hematopoiesis in animals

-The lymphoid tissues of the bone marrow and also the spleen are the sites of production formonocytes.
-In ruminants, hemolymph nodes (hemal) functions as spleen.
-It takes part in the erythropoiesisduring the foetal period, while granulopoiesis, is more prevalent in postnatal life.
+The lymphoid tissues of the bone marrow and spleen serve as sites for monocyte production.
+In ruminants, hemolymph nodes (hemal nodes) function similarly to the spleen.
+They participate in erythropoiesis during the fetal period, while granulopoiesis becomes more prevalent in postnatal life.

-• The mesenchymal cells of the yolk sac produce primitive stem cells, which give rise to the pleuripotent stem cells (colony forming units – CFU).
-These stem cells give rise to five different blast cells, viz.
+The mesenchymal cells of the yolk sac produce primitive stem cells, which give rise to pluripotent stem cells (colony-forming units, CFUs).
+These stem cells further differentiate into five distinct blast cells, namely:

-5. Megakaryoblastto form platelets.
-Depending on the microenvironment, i.e., the location of the stem cells and the growth factors, the stem cells differentiate into progenitor cells of different blood cells (Committed Stem Cells-CSC).
-A CSC that produces erythrocytes is called colony-forming unit-erythrocyte (CFU-E).
-Similarly, CFU that produce granulocytes and monocytes are designated as CFU-GM.
+Depending on the microenvironment, i.e., the location of the stem cells and the growth factors, the stem cells differentiate into progenitor cells of different blood cells (Committed Stem Cells – CSC).

-The stem cells continue to divide throughout the life of the animal and a part of the cells remains as pleuripotent stem cells and retained in the bone marrow to maintain supply of stem cells.
+Stem cells continue to divide throughout the life of an animal.
+Some of these cells remain as pluripotent stem cells, which are retained in the bone marrow to ensure a continuous supply of stem cells.

-The pleuripotent stem cells differentiate to form the CSC.
-Several hemopoietic growth factors and differentiation factors stimulate the growth and differentiation of these stem cells into a particular progenitor cells.
+Pluripotent stem cells differentiate to form colony-stimulating cells (CSC).
+Several hematopoietic growth factors and differentiation factors stimulate the growth and differentiation of these stem cells into specific progenitor cells.

 Scroll to Top